 Chios is the 5th biggest Greek Island and there are many things to see.
 Chios has many well protected ancient villages and very nice beaches.
-Locals suggest different tour options according to duration of your stay.
-If you come to the island for 2-3 days, then it is better to discover just the southern part and the center.
-However if you have more than 3 days, then you can spend some time in the north.
+Locals suggest different tour options according to the duration of your stay.
+If you come to the island for 2-3 days, then it is better to discover just the southern part and the centre.
+However, if you have more than 3 days, then you can spend some time in the north.

 MUST SEEN PLACES

 Here are the list of must seen places in the south and center:

 - Chios (The center of the island)

 - Karfas (2nd touristic place with many hotels)